Syria mediator seeks to revive U.N. ceasefire plan - envoys

 UNITED NATIONS The U.N.-Arab League mediator in the Syria conflict, Lakhdar Brahimi, is attempting to persuade the Syrian government and rebels to accept a ceasefire and allow U.N. monitors into the country to oversee the truce, diplomatic sources told Reuters.

-Brahimi, who took over from Kofi Annan after the former U.N. secretary-general resigned in frustration in August, has been travelling around the Middle East trying to persuade key regional powers to accept his plan, which is similar to a failed ceasefire Annan tried to implement, U.N. diplomats said on Tuesday.
+Brahimi, who took over from Kofi Annan after the former U.N. secretary-general resigned in frustration in August, has been travelling around the Middle East urging key regional powers to use their influence and to discuss his ideas for a possible ceasefire plan, ideas that are broadly similar to a failed ceasefire Annan tried to implement, U.N. envoys said on Tuesday.

 Diplomatic sources familiar with Brahimi's proposals said on condition of anonymity that neither the government of Syrian President Bashar al-Assad nor the fractious opposition has shown the slightest interest in halting the 19-month-long conflict that has killed an estimated 30,000 people.